brantburnett/btburnett.com/_posts/2019-12-01-asyncenumberable.md

 }
 ```

-However, this is may not be the most effective approach.
+However, this is may not be the most efficient approach.
 There are two potential limitations, depending on the backing implementation of
 `ExecuteAsync` in the example above.

 1. The implementation of ExecuteAsync may return after it gets the first part of the data, or even none.
-Then, as it is enumerated it may block waiting for more items to arrive.
+If it is enumerated faster than the data is arriving it will block waiting for more items to arrive.
+This will block the executing thread.
-2. The implementation of ExecuteAsync may wait until it has **all** of the data before returning, delaying the point where DoWork may begin processing the data.
+2. The implementation of ExecuteAsync may wait until it has **all** of the data before returning.
+This delays the point where DoWork may begin processing data.

 `IAsyncEnumerable<T>` and its sibling `IAsyncEnumerator<T>`, on the other hand, return a `Task` as the stream is iterated.
 This allows methods
 such as `ExecuteAsync` to return early and then wait for more data as it is iterated, without blocking the thread.